Unmountable boot volume in Windows XP

 - If after performing this step the computer still has the same issue, reboot the computer and load back into the Recovery Console.

 - When you are back in the Recovery Console, type chkdsk /r to locate any bad sectors and recover any data.
-If errors are located during the check skip to the next section.
+If errors are located during the check, skip to the next section.

-- Once completed reboot the computer to determine if this has resolve your issue.
+- When completed, reboot the computer to determine if the issue is resolved.

-Note: If after running either of these chkdsk commands your computer can boot into Microsoft Windows XP make sure you have all the latest updates for your computer.
+If after running either of these chkdsk commands your computer can boot into Microsoft Windows XP, make sure you have all the latest updates for your computer.

 Seriously corrupted or bad hard drive